About Sanctum & Soil

 Sanctum & Soil is a space for remembering what is already within you.

-Here, healing is not about fixing — it is about listening to the body, honoring its wisdom, and allowing the slow, layered process of integration to unfold.
+Here, healing is not about fixing anyone; it is about listening to the body, honoring its wisdom, and allowing the slow, layered process of integration to unfold.

 Sanctum & Soil was born at the sacred intersection of survival, heartbreak, and hope.
-As a cancer survivor, a mother, and a woman healing from broken love, I know intimately what it means to live with pain — and what it means to still choose presence.
+As a cancer survivor, a mother, and a woman healing from broken love, I know intimately what it means to live with pain, and what it means to choose presence still.

-For years, I resisted my body’s rhythms, dissociating from its signals in order to meet the expectations of others.
+For years, I resisted my body’s rhythms, disconnecting from its signals in order to meet the expectations of others and the imagined expectations I gave myself.
 But in returning to breath, to movement, and to the slow language of the body, I began to reclaim a sense of belonging.
 This is the space I now offer others.

 Meet Anique